 Rosewood Table Lamp

 Materials: Handmade jute and wool lampshade with wooden pearls.
-Wooden base (rosewood) and a welded metal sphere on top.
+Wooden base (rosewood) and a welded metal globe/sphere with many burned holes on top.
 Bakelite socket.

 Total Height: 51 cm / 20.07”